Australian National University (ANU) Medical School Summary

 How the paths compare

-ANU Bachelor of Health Science degree, and ANU Bachelor of Philosophy (Hons) - Science degree applicants do not have to sit the GAMSAT, though all other applicants for the medical degree do.
+ANU Bachelor of Health Science degree, and ANU Bachelor of Philosophy (Hons) - Science degree applicants do not have to sit the GAMSAT (nor MCAT), though all other applicants for the medical degree do.

 How selection works